 TGbn editor: Please insert the following sub-clause title

+37.15.1.1 General

 TGbn Editor: Please modify this subclause as the follows

 A UHR non-AP STA that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS assisting non-AP STA and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
 A UHR AP that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS Assisting AP and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
 Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support subfield to 0.
+A DPS assisting STA is either a DPS assisting non-AP STA or a DPS assisting AP.

+(#2120)A UHR STA that has dot11UHRDPSSupported equal to 1 shall set the DPS Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
 A UHR non-AP STA that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS non-AP STA.

-[TBD] A UHR non-AP STA may enable the DPS mode only if its associated AP is a DPS Assisting AP.
-When a UHR non-AP STA intends to enable the DPS mode, then:

-The non-AP STA shall transmit an TBD Request frame with the DPS Mode field of the UHR Control field set to 1 to the AP, and include a DPS Operation Parameters field in the TBD Request frame.

-The AP shall respond with a TBD Response frame to the non-AP STA, after the AP is ready to serve the non-AP STA in the DPS mode.

-[TBD] When a DPS non-AP STA intends to disable the DPS mode, then:

-The non-AP STA shall transmit an TBD request frame with the DPS Mode field of the frame set to 0 to its associated AP.

-The associated AP shall transmit an TBD response frame to the non-AP STA, after the AP is no longer serving the non-AP STA in the DPS mode.

-A UHR AP that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS AP.
+(#2124)(#2124)A UHR AP that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS AP.

-An AP may enable its DPS mode only under TBD conditions.
-A DPS AP shall have value 1 in its transmitted DPS Enabled field to announce that it has enabled DPS and 0 otherwise.
-The mechanism for enablement/disablement of DPS by an AP is TBD.
+(#2124)

-A DPS STA is either a DPS non-AP STA or a DPS mobile AP.
+A DPS STA is either a DPS non-AP STA or a DPS AP.
 It is TBD whether an AP that is not a Mobile AP may be a DPS AP or not.

 The DPS operation allows a DPS STA to operate in lower capability (LC) mode and to transition to higher capability (HC) mode upon reception of an ICF [TBD] transmitted by its associated DPS assisting STA.
 The DPS STA in higher capability (HC) mode transitions back to the LC mode under TBD conditions.